thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 [Gantry 5 Framework](http://gantry.org/)

 ## Credits
-Thanks to the Cookie Consent API and the Gantry 5 Framework team(s).
+Thanks to the [Insites](https://insites.com/) for the Cookie Consent API and the Gantry 5 Framework team.

 ## by [thex](https://github.com/thexmanxyz)
 Copyright (c) 2017, free to use in personal and commercial software as per the [license](/LICENSE.md).